 The following reasons are very natural causes that you don’t need to feel anxious about.

 Reason 2: Unusual Cognitive Habits for Licking the Air

-Like humans, your dog might have a psychological issue that you aren’t aware of.
-If you notice any, I would highly suggest you consult a veteran:
+Like humans, your dog might have a psychological issue you aren’t aware of.
+If you notice any, I would highly suggest you consult a veterinarian:

 - When puzzled, worried, or nervous, dogs lick the air.